aitva/sqlc-parser-bug/README.md

 # sqlc-parser-bug

-This repository reproduce a problem I have seen with the new [sqlc](github.com/kyleconroy/sqlc) parser.
+This repository reproduce a problem with the new [sqlc](github.com/kyleconroy/sqlc) parser.

 The folder `schema` contains two migrations: